 A: Bitcoin does not exist as a physical object.
 For example, if an individual has 0.5 Bitcoin sitting in a digital wallet, that does not mean that there is a corresponding other half sitting somewhere else.
 Owning Bitcoin implies that there is an agreement between you and other computer which exist on the

 purchase.
 This agreement says that your Bitcoin was created legitimately by a Bitcoin "miner," and then passed on to you through a series of legitimate transactions.

 Q: Is Bitcoin legal?

-A: This depends on what country you live in but for the vast majority of the worlds 195 countries Bitcoin is perfectly legal but often not considered an accepted form of legal tender (yet at least).
-Though Japan made bitcoin a legal currency in 2017 and are one of the countries leading the way in cryptocurrency legislation and regulation while embracing the new technology rather than stifling its progress with red tape.
-Places like Nepal, Ecuador, Bolivia, Morocco and Kyrgyzstan have all made Bitcoin illegal and while Bitcoin itself is still legal in China, they have banned and unbanned trading of cryptocurrencies multiple times though this is still being mulled over by the government
+A: This depends on what country you live in, but for the vast majority of the worlds 195 countries Bitcoin is perfectly legal but often not considered an accepted form of legal tender (not yet at least).
+Japan made Bitcoin a legal currency in 2017 and is one of the countries leading the way in cryptocurr-ency legislation and regulation by embracing the new technology rather than stifling its progress with red tape.
+Places like Nepal, Ecuador, Bolivia, Morocco and Kyrgyzstan have all made Bitcoin illegal and while Bitcoin itself is still legal in China, they have banned and unbanned trading of cryptocurrencies multiple times though this is still being mulled over by the government.

 Q: What is the difference between Bitcoin and blockchain?

 A: Bitcoin is a decentralized digital asset - arguably, the most popular - and typically takes up half of all digital asset trading volume on most given days.
 Bitcoin utilizes blockchain technology.
 Blockchain is not a cryptocurrency.
 It is the ledger that records all the cryptocurrency transactions that are verified by cryptography and is open, secure and accessible by all.